braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer_audiences.md

 Learn more about working with partner connections in the [AppsFlyer documentation][4].

-### Step 4: Using AppsFlyer Audiences Cohorts in Braze
+### Step 4: using appsflyer audiences cohorts in braze

 Once an AppsFlyer audience has been uploaded to Braze, you can use it as a filter when defining segments in Braze by selecting the __AppsFlyer Cohorts__ filter.